 - Infrastructure: Industrial machinery, large production halls, and offices.

-- State of Disrepair: Rusty machinery, partially collapsed buildings.
+- State of disrepair: Rusty machinery, partially collapsed buildings.

 - Access: Restricted, requires discretion and respect for the premises.